specklesystems/speckle-docs/user/grasshopper.md

 ##### Receive automatically

-There is also an option to set the node to automatically send every time there is a new commit on the stream.
+There is also an option to set the node to automatically send every time there is a new version on the project.
 You will find this option in the right-click menu of the node.

-This option is not available when the input stream url points to a specific `commit` or an `object`.
+This option is not available when the input project url points to a specific `version` or an `object`.

 ### Local Send Node